History of Uruguay: Batlle era, 1903–33

 Severance pay for commercial employees was introduced in 1914, and an eight-hour working day in 1915.
 In 1918, with the passing of a new constitution, Uruguay proclaimed a secular republic, with the separation of church and state.
 Loans and seeds were provided to poor farmers, and agricultural colonies were established, while Montevideo also underwent a great deal and social and economic development during these years.
 Hospitals, maternity homes and research institutes, as well as secondary schools, were built in all the capitals of the departments.
 Secondary education was integrated into the Secondary and Preparatory Education Section of the University.
 In addition, a secondary night school was established in 1919 "so that adults who had not finished secondary school could continue their formal education".

 The economic policy of Batllism was based on the nationalization of companies, under the idea that certain services should be provided by the State, in search of the common good.
 With a legal limit of the money destined to acquire the companies, among the nationalizations were the supply of electricity—the National Administration of Power Plants and Electrical Transmissions was created—the insurers and the mortgage loans—the State Insurance Bank and the Banco Hipotecario del Uruguay were established in 1911 and nationalized in 1912, respectively.
 Furthermore, to compete with the English-administered railways, the construction of roads parallel to the train tracks began, and tram networks were installed in Montevideo, administered by the State.

+Crowds celebrating the armistice of 11 November 1918 and the end of World War I in Montevideo.

+Following the outbreak of World War I, Uruguay adopted a policy of neutrality, severing diplomatic relations with Germany in 1917.
+During the war, export values rose due to higher international prices, while volumes remained stagnant or below pre-war levels.
+Export markets temporarily shifted away from Europe toward the United States and other American countries, alongside changes in the composition of exports.

 The Constitution of 1918, as a result of political negotiation, established an Executive Branch made up of the President of the Republic and the National Council of Administration, a collegiate body.
 The president—whose term lasted four years—appointed the holders of the ministerial portfolios of the Interior, Defense and Foreign Relations.
 The National Council of Administration, on the other hand, appointed those of Finance, Instruction, Labor, Health and Public Works.
 This collegiate body was elected directly, and was renewed every two years by 1/3 of its members.